Dolce & Gabbana

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Dolce & Gabbana “Very Poor”.
 These are a few factors influencing its score:

-• It appears to use leather, wool, down, exotic animal skin, shearling, exotic animal hair, and silk.
+• It appears to use leather, wool, down, exotic animal skin, shearling, exotic animal hair, and decorative feathers.

 • It doesn’t appear to use fur, or angora.

-Based on all publicly available information we’ve reviewed, we rate Dolce & Gabbana “We Avoid” overall.
+Based on all publicly available information we’ve reviewed, we rate Dolce & Gabbana “Not Good Enough” overall.